redchief001/pwiki/README.md

-## pwiki - Pull article and summaries from Wikipedia.organization
+## Pwiki - Pull article and summaries from Wikipedia.org

 Pwiki allows the user to pull Wikipedia articles or summaries in plain text using a command line interface.
 If the program is run in a shell that allows redirection and/or piping, then the output can be sent to a file and/or parsed if required.